Dozens of extremist Jewish settlers defile Aqsa Mosque under police guard

-ABNA24 - Hordes of extremist Jewish settlers escorted by police officers desecrated the Aqsa Mosque’s courtyards on Tuesday morning and later in the afternoon, amid tight restrictions on the entry of Muslim worshipers to the holy site.
+ABNA24 - Hordes of extremist Jewish settlers escorted by police officers desecrated the Aqsa Mosque’s courtyards on Tuesday morning, amid tight restrictions on the entry of Muslim worshipers to the holy site.

-According to the Islamic Awqaf Administration in Occupied Jerusalem, at least 242 settlers entered the Mosque in different groups through its Maghariba Gate and toured its courtyards in the morning.
+According to local sources, at least 152 settlers entered the Mosque in different groups through its Maghariba Gate and toured its courtyards in the morning.

+Some settlers were seen carrying Israeli flags in front of the Dome of the Rock’s plateau.

 During their tours at the Islamic holy site, the settlers received lectures from rabbis about the alleged temple mount and a number of them provocatively performed Talmudic prayers.